Get Help Paying Your Bills

 The Gila County Community Action Program (CAP)

-has been in existence since 1980.
+has been helping residents of Gila County since 1980.

 CAP receives funding from: